Calchan/debian-install-scripts/README.md

   games every week you should have a fair number of them by now, some of them very good.
 Make sure you use Steam's Proton packages as your Wine implementation.
 None of the Epic games are old enough to require vanilla Wine.

+- Install Lutris for GOG and third-party games.

 - Install the Xanmod kernel.
 It's more recent than what's packaged (usually necessary for Intel and AMD graphics), and contains a few interesting patches for gaming such as interactivity and